metabrainz/design-system/guidelines/style-guidelines.md

 #### Headings

 We use sentence case so only the first letter is upper case.
-We never use links in headings.
+We never link paragraph headings (we do link entity titles/headings).

 #### Quotation marks